finos/datahelix/docs/GettingStarted/CreatingAProfile.md

 ## Creating a Profile

-This guide will walk you through creating basic profiles with which you can generate data.
+This page will walk you through creating basic profiles with which you can generate data.

 [Profiles](../Profiles.md) are JSON documents consisting of three sections, the schema version, the list of fields and the rules.